Shari Finsilver has served on the IETF Board of Directors since 2002, and was president from 2004 to 2006. She currently serves as vice president.

 In her Detroit community, she has organized and led a highly successful essential tremor support group to help connect people who have been diagnosed with the condition.

-In addition, Finsilver is actively involved with Henry Ford Health System, particularly in the Neuroscience Institute and The Breast Care & Wellness Center.
+In addition, Shari is actively involved with Henry Ford Health System, serving on the System Foundation Board, the Neuroscience Institute Council of Advisors and the Cancer Institute.

 With a master’s of science degree in industrial and operations engineering from the University of Michigan, she worked as a management engineer in a hospital setting for many years and brings her leadership skills and experience to the IETF.
 Looking back over her years of service, she observes: